luord/luord.github.io/content/pages/work.md

 status and beyond.
 This is to say, I have experience with making decisions on architecture and infrastructure, and I've also led and mentored other developers.

+Nowadays, thanks to my expertise, I can employ agents to do all these things faster, and by careful review, avoid their propensity to introduce tech debt into the code I deliver.

 ### Ways I can help:

-- **Software Development**: My favorite, I can write clean and maintainable code (and tests) for your application or platform.
+- **Software Development**: My favorite, I deliver clean and maintainable code (and tests) for your application or platform.
+- **Code Review**: I can provide feedback on the work of other developers, as well as mentoring if need be.
+Can do the same for agent generated code.
 - **Operations**: I can help with the building, testing, deployment, and monitoring of the code, including automating the process for continuous integration.
-- **Code Review**: I can provide feedback on the work of other developers, as well as mentoring if need be.
 - **Architecture**: I can help with initial brainstorming and prototyping options for the structure of new applications, or the target for migrations.
 - **Technical Writing**: I can write articles about the technologies you use or case studies worth sharing from your engineering process.